 Sometimes your disorder may be called by a term that specifies the type of functional neurological symptoms you have.
 For example, if your symptoms include problems walking, your health care provider may call it functional gait disorder or functional weakness.

 Evaluation may include:

 DSM-5 lists these criteria for conversion disorder (functional neurological symptom disorder):

-Treatment will depend on your type of functional neurologic disorder and your particular signs and symptoms.
+Treatment for functional neurologic disorder will depend on your particular signs and symptoms.
 For some people, a multispecialty team approach that includes a neurologist; psychiatrist or other mental health professional; speech, physical and occupational therapists; or others may be appropriate.

-Understanding what functional neurologic disorders are, that the symptoms are real and that improvement is possible can help you with treatment choices and recovery.
-Symptoms may get better after an explanation of the condition and reassurance from your doctor that symptoms aren't caused by a serious underlying neurological or medical problem.
+Understanding what functional neurologic disorder is, that the symptoms are real, and that improvement is possible can help you with treatment choices and recovery.
+Symptoms may get better after an explanation of the condition and reassurance from your health care provider that symptoms are not caused by a serious underlying neurological or other medical disorder.

 For some people, education and reassurance that they don't have a serious medical problem is the most effective treatment.
 For others, additional treatments may be beneficial.
 Involving loved ones can be helpful so that they can understand and support you.

-Your medical team provides treatment of any medical or neurological disease you may have that might be a trigger for your symptoms.
+Your medical team provides treatment of any underlying neurological or other medical disease you may have that might be a trigger for your symptoms.

 Depending on your needs, therapies may include: